 Skilled Talent Pool

-Argentina boasts over 30,000 STEM graduates annually from prestigious institutions like the University of Buenos Aires and UTN.
+- Argentina produces over 30,000 STEM graduates annually from prestigious institutions including the University of Buenos Aires (UBA), National Technological University (UTN), and Argentine Catholic University (UCA)

 Cost Advantages